50 Best Nintendo DS Games of All Time

 The end result for a first-time player is often the same.
 You start by wanting to dropkick your DS into the heart of the sun, but you eventually get into the rhythm of The World Ends with You’s unique challenges, and learn to thrive in this varied environment.

 The World Ends with You didn’t stop there.
 The character designs and contemporary setting create a world no one is going to confuse with a Final Fantasy or Dragon Quest game anytime soon.
-You’re also bound to fall in love with characters who make up The World Ends with You.
+You’re also bound to fall in love with characters who make up The World Ends with You, so maybe buy that sequel that nobody seemed to and we might get another one someday?
+Maybe?

 4. Grand Theft Auto: Chinatown Wars

 Grand Theft Auto: Chinatown Wars is kind of amazing for two reasons.
-One, it was still pretty wild in 2009 to see an action-adventure game about drug deals and other facets of a criminal rampage on a Nintendo console.
-Chinatown Wars was an impressive effort on Nintendo’s part to appeal to a larger range of gamers.
+It was still pretty wild in 2009 to see an action-adventure game about drug deals and other facets of a criminal rampage on a Nintendo console.
+Chinatown Wars was an impressive effort on Nintendo’s part to appeal to a larger range of gamers, long before Devil’s Third broke sales records.

 Did it work?
 Far more than you might have guessed, As Huang Lee, you’ve been left for dead, and it’s up to you to get some nasty revenge and regain a crucial and priceless family heirloom.
 There’s a lot of other stuff to do, as well.